 Remember, George Washington was a map surveyor.
 Oh.
 Snap.

 We have several ways to approach the city by population challenge.
-The first approach involves importing a list of City Points from MBO’s included Public Data library.
+The first approach involves importing a list of City Points from Map Business Online’s included Public Data library.
 The second approach uses our City Limits layer available to all full-year subscribers of Map Business Online.

 Public Data, City Points

-For general MBO subscribers, you can click the Plot Data Button and choose the lower option to Select Data Already Uploaded, in the drop-down choose Public Data.
+For general Map Business Online subscribers, you can click the Plot Data Button and choose the lower option to Select Data Already Uploaded, in the drop-down choose Public Data.
 Then select the Cites and Towns option and import that data which will place 6,715 cities on the map as points.